William Thomas Marshall: Details

 Marshall was 29 years old, and a quartermaster-sergeant in the 19th Hussars, British Army during the Mahdist War when the following deed took place for which he was awarded the VC.

 On 29 February 1884 at Battle of El Teb, Sudan, the Commanding Officer of the 19th Hussars, Lt.
 Col. Percy Barrow, was severely wounded, his horse was killed and he was on the ground surrounded by the enemy.
 Quartermaster-Sergeant Marshall, rode to his assistance, seized his hand and dragged him through the enemy back to the regiment, saving him from certain death.

 He became quartermaster in the regiment on 20 January 1885, and was promoted to Honorary captain on 20 January 1895.
 In 1902 he was acting quartermaster of the 2nd Provisional Regiment of Dragoons.
 In 1905, as a major, he became Camp Quartermaster of Aldershot.
 He retired in 1907.
-In 1918 he was promoted lieutenant-colonel.
+He was Secretary of the Fife County Territorial Association, in Scotland.
+He served again in World War I, becoming promoted lieutenant-colonel in 1918.
+He died in 1920 in Kirkcaldy and was buried at the town's Bennochy Road Cemetery.

 His Victoria Cross is displayed in The Light Dragoons (15th/19th King's Royal Hussars) Museum Collection at the Discovery Museum, Newcastle upon Tyne, England.